 In this case, the 3rd party settlement amount is $200,000.
 My fees on the 3rd party settlement were $66,666.
 Costs were $1,249.
 My combined fees and costs were about $67,915.

-Plug In the Numbers
+Plug In the Amounts Like This

 To get the pay back rate, let’s plug in the numbers, using the above formula.